Jsaroca227/L.mulieris_L.jensenii_Project/README.md

   - Begins to process through SRA ID in the list

 - Download and convert SRA to FASTQ
-  - Utlizie prefetch to download the SRA file and utlize fasterq-dump to convert the SRA file to FASTQ format
+  - Utlizie prefetch to download the SRA file and utlize fasterq-dump to convert the SRA file to FASTQ file(s) format

 - Sylph and ANI Profiling
-  - Utilize sylph sketch to generate sketches from the FASTQ files and runs sylph query to compare sketch against the reference genome database
+  - Utilize sylph sketch to generate sketches from the FASTQ file(s) and run sylph profile to compare sketch against the reference genome database
     - Output of ANI score to results.tsv

 - Processed SRA IDs
   - Updates processed_sra.log with completed SRA ID
+  - Updates results.tsv with SRA ID, Sylph header and correpsonding results
-  - Removes SRA directory to free up space
+  - Removes SRA ID files to free up space

 - Repetition
   - Continues processing all SRA IDs in the list until it is completed